 top of page

-GMNA is a group interested in the development, analysis and implementation of numerical methods to solve problems at the dynamic interface between mathematics, science/engineering and high performance scientific computing.
+NMA is a research group interested in the development, analysis and implementation of numerical methods to solve problems at the dynamic interface between mathematics, science/engineering and high performance scientific computing.

 Physics-Informed Neural Networks (PINN) for Partial Differential Equations